Topic: Employee Recognition

 Leader-to-employee recognition

 The second essential type of recognition is leader-to-employee recognition.
-Unlike peer-to-peer recognition, where employees recognise each other, leader-to-employee recognition involves supervisors, managers, and other leaders expressing gratitude and appreciation to their immediate team.
+Unlike peer-to-peer recognition, where employees recognize each other, leader-to-employee recognition involves supervisors, managers, and other leaders expressing gratitude and appreciation to their immediate team.

 This form of recognition is crucial for fostering a positive workplace culture and motivating employees to excel in their roles.